ivan-paleo/publish-micro-image/Guidelines/ZEISS_Optical-microscopes.md

 ### Widefield images
 - Upload the full-resolution, uncompressed images in CZI format (Zeiss' original and open format).
 It is recommended to share the pre-processed (e.g. EDF, stitched) images because of the size of the raw images (especially z-stacks).
-- Also upload the overview/preivew images showing the location of images on the object.
+- Also upload the overview/preview images showing the location of images on the object.
 Alternatively, share the CZI files of the images calibrated with Shuttle-and-Find (correlative microscopy).
-- Specify in the README: "[*Raw* or *Pre-processed*] images were acquired with the software [*ZEN core*, *ZEN blue*, or *Smartzoom*] [version number] from Zeiss.
+- Specify in the README (in TXT format): "[*Raw* or *Pre-processed*] images were acquired with the software [*ZEN core*, *ZEN blue*, or *Smartzoom*] [version number] from Zeiss.
 All metadata (acquisition settings) are included in the CZI-files and can be retrieved using e.g. the Bio-Formats plugin for ImageJ/Fiji ([https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html](https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html)) or Zeiss ZEN software ([https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html))."

 ### Topography & surface texture analysis data
 - Upload MNT files of the surface texture analysis with Mountains.
 - Alternatively or complementarily, upload the SUR files resulting from the topography analysis in ZEN.
 - Export the MNT files to PDF and upload them too.
-- Specify in the README: "Height maps were acquired with the software ZEN blue [version number] from Zeiss.
+- Specify in the README (in TXT format): "Height maps were acquired with the software ZEN blue [version number] from Zeiss.
 Each surface has been processed in batch with a template in ConfoMap v.
 [8.2.10044] (a derivative of MountainsMap by Digital Surf, [https://www.digitalsurf.com/software-solutions/profilometry/](https://www.digitalsurf.com/software-solutions/profilometry/)).
 The result of the analysis on each surface is saved in MNT format (including all original and processed surfaces, their metadata, as well as results) and exported to a PDF file.
 Ultimately, the results are collated into CSV file(s)."

 See [https://doi.org/10.5281/zenodo.6645445](https://doi.org/10.5281/zenodo.6645445) for an example (although the information was added as a description rather than a README file).